zzhu1111/bluegreen/README.md

 # Note

-The app defaults to 'blue' unless you set it to green.
-Any other string or empty `COLOR` var will default the square to 'blue'
+The app defaults to `blue` unless you set it to green.
+Any other string or empty `COLOR` var will default the square to `blue`